Financial Aid FAQs

 How do I apply for financial aid?
 Scholarships?

 Applicants who complete the financial aid application process will be considered for all need- and merit-based awards for which they are eligible.
 Forms and guidelines can be found on the financial aid page.
-Outside of the requirements for merit awards, there are no separate applications for specific scholarships.
-All applicants are encouraged to submit their financial aid forms with their application for admission; those applicants who submit both the application for admission and financial aid by the April 15 priority deadline typically have a higher proportion of their need met.
+There are no separate applications for specific scholarships.
+All applicants are encouraged to submit their financial aid forms with their application for admission; those applicants who submit both the application for admission and financial aid by the February 1 priority deadline typically have a higher proportion of their need met.
+After May 1, applications for admission and financial aid will be accepted on a space- and funds-available basis.

 What are the deadlines for financial aid applications?

-Applicants for regular fall admission are encouraged to complete the admission and financial aid application process by the April 15 priority deadline.
+Applicants should complete the financial aid process at the same time as the admission application, or as soon as possible thereafter.
+For fall admission, applicants are encouraged to complete the admission and financial aid application process by the February 1 priority deadline.
 Forms and guidelines can be found on the financial aid page.
 Students who submit their applications and financial aid paperwork by this date will be considered for the highest levels of funding.
-Applications for admission and financial aid received after May 31 will be considered on a space- and funds-available basis.
+Applications for admission and financial aid received after May 3 will be considered on a space- and funds-available basis.

 Applicants who wish to be considered for the January semester should submit their applications on or before the December 1 postmark deadline.
 November 1 is the financial aid priority deadline for spring applications.